 So tell me, as a marketing expert, can I reframe my messaging to address that?
-The typical male tendency to not want to admit they don’t know what they’re doing?
+The typical male tendency to not admit they don’t know what they’re doing?

 That’s tricky.
-Because you have to sort of acknowledging it without calling them out, right?
+Because you have to sort of acknowledge it without calling them out, right?
 Because you can’t accuse them of that, but you have to sort of do it.
 It’s tough because it also depends on your culture or whatnot.
-But you know, a lot of people don’t want to admit that they need help.
+But you know, many people don’t want to admit that they need help.
 So you have to find other ways to offer it to them.

 Indirectly?
 Is it more aspirational?
 Instead of talking about the pain, talk about that aspiration?

 No. I think it’s more that you have to solve the problem without addressing the issue.
 You don’t want to hurt their ego, but they still need a resolution; they still need to solve a problem.
 So you need to find a messaging that resonates.
 One of the things that we are very big on, which we like a lot, is understanding their voice and what they would say and ask.
 So we will develop user personas, and, obviously, the male user persona, we would interview males.
 And we would say when you have this problem, what do you look for?
 And then, we would do a similar interview with female candidates and ask them the same questions.
 And you’ll find they use very different language.
 So what you need to do is you need to hear their language and, in marketing, you need to repeat that language, because the marketing should always be in the language that they’re using.